TrianglyRU/OrbinautFramework/README.md

 - and much more!

 # Documentation
-We're currently developing a detailed documentation for our framework, planned to relese this November, please stay tuned!
+We're currently developing a detailed documentation for our framework, planned to release this November, please stay tuned!

 # Special Thanks
 - LapperDev